-SpotHero Product Lead on Simplifying Product Management (Part 2)
+SpotHero Product Lead on Simplifying UX Product Management (Part 2)

 It’s easy to think that simple interfaces do not carry a ton of complexity on the back-end of development.
 In reality, the opposite is true.
-In order to build intuitive products that customers love, product management teams must work tirelessly to simplify complex processes.
+In order to build intuitive products that customers love, UX product management teams must work tirelessly to simplify complex processes.
 Furthermore, this forces us to think a bit like product designers.
-In other words, you’re trying to create an experience that is so straightforward that the “design work” fades into the background.
+In other words, you’re trying to create a user experience that is so straightforward that the design work fades into the background.

 The key to creating these solutions is to always have the end-user in mind.

 In other words, user-centered design is at the heart of every successful product management team.
-At SpotHero, one of our mantras is to “give drivers the right of way” – which is one of many “parking puns” that we have!
+At SpotHero, one of our mantras is to “give drivers the right of way” (which is just one of our many parking puns!).

-Every day, I’ll hear members of our team saying “we need to solve this problem because of customer issues” at a specific parking lot.
+Every day, I hear members of our team saying we need to solve this problem because of customer issues at X parking lot.
 It may seem daunting to solve every customer issue – but that’s a major piece of what makes any product culture special.

 Ultimately, the only way to continue making complex processes more simple is a fanatical dedication to your users.
 As a result, our new hires have to sit with our customer service team constantly during their first month of employment.
-In the end, product management teams are only as effective as their ability to understand their users.
+Why?
+Because product management teams are only as effective as their ability to understand their users and the user experience.

 About the speaker